How to use PHP on FI

 php-next i implicit

 The default encoding is set to

-UTF-8 that applications should use for both program code and eventual HTML files.
+UTF-8 that applications should use for both program code and any HTML files.

-In special cases, you can set encoding in PHP (for example, to
+In special cases, you can set up encoding in PHP (eg

 ISO8829-2 ) by adding this command to the beginning of the program:

 HTML files can be set to encode in a file

 For more information, see Coding of Czech in documents .